opentripplanner/OpenTripPlanner/docs/Accessibility.md

 | `onlyConsiderAccessible` | Whether to include unknown accessibility and inaccessible stops/trips in the search. | `false` |
 | `unknownCost`            | The cost to add if a stop/trip has unknown wheelchair accessibility                  | 600     |
 | `inaccessibleCost`       | The cost to add if a stop/trip is known to be inaccessible                           | 3600    |

+Other parameters are:

+- `maxSlope`: the maximum slope that a wheelchair user can use without incurring routing penalties (leading to those ways being avoided)

 **Note**: Unless your accessibility data coverage is complete you will receive much better results by setting `onlyConsiderAccessible=true`, because otherwise you receive barely any results.